moinsen-dev/testronaut/memory-bank/phase003-progress.md

 1. `DockerClient`: A wrapper around Docker CLI commands for managing containers, networks, volumes, and image operations.
 2. `DockerTestEnvironment`: A higher-level utility for managing test environments with isolated workspaces, network configurations, and test execution.

-### LLM Service Integration

-The LLM service integration (`src/testronaut/utils/llm/`) provides:

-1. `LLMService`: A high-level service for generating text and structured JSON from LLM providers.
-2. `LLMProvider` protocol: Defines the interface that all providers must implement.
-3. Provider implementations:
-   - `MockProvider`: For testing without requiring external API access
-   - `OpenAIProvider`: For integrating with OpenAI models (GPT-3.5, GPT-4)
-   - `AnthropicProvider`: For integrating with Anthropic Claude models

 ### CLI Structure